Breed Profiles – Which cat is for you?

 CFF Breeds K to Y & Household

-The Korat has been cherished for centuries in their native Thailand and are considered good luck!
-Korats have extraordinary powers of hearing, sight and scent.
+The Korat has been cherished for centuries in their native Thailand and is considered good luck!
+Korats have extraordinary powers of hearing, sight, and scent.
 They are gentle pets, moving softly and cautiously, disliking sudden, loud or harsh noises.
-Korats are active in their play, but are very gentle with children.
+Korats are active in their play but are very gentle with children.

 The Maine Coon cat is the most registered and shown breed in CFF.
 Not surprising since it is a native cat that originated in New England.
 The Maine Coon is one of the largest cats you will see in a show.
 It has a long shaggy coat and a full plumed tail that it proudly holds upright.
 They chirp and trill to call their people.
 They are loving, loyal and are great with kids and other pets.
 A true “Gentle Giant” of the Cat Fancy

 Manx cats originated on the Isle of Man in the Irish Sea.
 The lack of a tail is a genetic mutation.
 They also come in a long hair version called a Cymric.
 They are easy going, yet playful cat.

 Norwegian Forest Cats are Norway’s natural treasure.
 They are a medium sized, semi-long hair cat whose personality is gentle, sweet and loving.
 They come in all colors except pointed colors.
 They are a relatively new breed to the US, being imported in 1979.
 The “Weegies” are a popular companion animal and a favorite in the show hall.